-The California Environmental Literacy Initiative (CAELI), led by Ten Strands, works statewide to create systems change ensuring that all students have access to high-quality environment-based learning.
-The members of this collective action network include a wide array of expertise and contributions from educators, governmental and non-governmental agencies, scientists, sustainability professionals, and experts on the environment and systems change.
+The California Environmental Literacy Initiative (CAELI), led by Ten Strands, supports efforts to increase awareness, build capacity, and strengthen the statewide ecosystem for prioritizing and implementing high quality environmental education in California’s TK-12 Schools The members of this network include a wide array of expertise and contributions from educators, governmental and non-governmental agencies, scientists, sustainability professionals, and experts on the environment and systems change.

 CAELI has a dynamic history.
 In 2014, former Superintendent Tom Torlakson appointed an environmental literacy task force to create A Blueprint for Environmental Literacy, completed in September 2015.
 Ten Strands and the co-chairs of that task force were then authorized to create the Environmental Literacy Steering Committee (ELSC) to create and lead an implementation plan for the Blueprint for Environmental Literacy.
 Ten Strands successfully led the ELSC from 2016 to 2018 and was encouraged by the California Department of Education to continue evolving that work into CAELI in 2019 under Superintendent Tony Thurmond.

 In 2020, CAELI was re-envisioned to center equity more deeply and accelerate the progress of environmental literacy across California.
 This shift expanded participation and opportunities for collective action.
-Today, CAELI operates through a shared leadership model, enabling members to collaborate on projects that advance environmental literacy for all California students.
+Today, CAELI offers a number of pathways for engagement including four quarterly meetings that are open to all CAELI members, as well as affinity and topical based communities of practice and networks that meet on a monthly or bi-monthly basis. .

 Every action that CAELI takes to advance environmental literacy in California addresses each of the CAELI Guiding Principles: Equity, Justice, and Accessibility; Scalability; Shared Leadership and Collaboration; A Wide Range of Environment-Based Experiences; and Connection and Care.